ceheckel/VanityPhoneGenerator/README.md

 1. close the repository to get the code and CloudFormation template for deployment
    - `git clone https://github.com/ceheckel/VanityPhoneGenerator.git`
+1. cd to the root of the project
+   - `cd VanityPhoneGenerator`
 1. install the project dependencies
    - `npm install`
 1. (Optional) use an npm script to run the function locally using a mock event